-2016 again saw the Classic Trial decided on the last day as the unfancied Jensen GT of regular Welsh Three Castles competitors Bodfan and Bev Jenkins finally triumphed by just two penalty points over multiple winners Mark and Sue Godfrey, with perennial bridesmaids Dermot Carnegie and Paul Bosdet's Escort just four points further away in third.
-Any of these crews could have won, as the Godfreys bested the entry on regularities while Carnegie's prowess at the wheel saw this crew well clear on the driving tests.
+2016 saw the Classic Trial decided on the last day as the unfancied Jensen GT of regular Welsh Three Castles competitors Bodfan and Bev Jenkins finally triumphed by just two penalty points over multiple winners Mark and Sue Godfrey, with perennial bridesmaids Dermot Carnegie and Paul Bosdet's Escort just four points further away in third.
+Any of these crews could have won, as the Godfreys topped the list on regularities while Carnegie's prowess at the wheel saw this crew well clear on the driving tests.
 2015 winners Paul Crosby and Andy Pullan were a little further away in fourth, just ahead of 2012 winners Graham Walker and Sean Toohey.
 On the second Heritage Trial an Irish crew triumphed for the second year, this one being Shane Houlihan and Richard Pain in their lovely Alfa Romeo 8C 2300.
 Bentley 4¼ crew Stuart Anderson and Richard Lambley had to give them best, but fought all the way.

 2015 saw the Classic Trial decided on the last day as a string run across a sequence of driving tests saw Paul Crosby and Andy Pullan's Porsche 911 triumph over Mark and Sue Godfrey's spiritedly driven just-restored MGA.
 Over on the new Heritage Trial Ireland's Andrew Bailey and Philippa Spiller dominated proceedings in their Bentley 4 ½ litre, chased all the way by the patinated Frazer Nash of suitably attired Bill Ainscough and Jason Dearden.